Graph Reachability

 now has two outbound edges; the sketch omits the operator

-to copy ("tee") the output along
+to copy ("tee") the output along two paths.

 Now lets look at a modified version of our graph neighbor code that implements this full program, including the loop as well as the Hydroflow union